6 Steps You Should Immediately Take When You Get into an Accident

 Besides that, you should get the date, time and location of the accident.
 Remember to save any car camera evidence, and note down the names and numbers of eye-witnesses that can accurately describe what happened leading to the accident.

 By law, you're required to make a police report within 24 hours of the accident if any of the following were involved:

 It's important that you also make an official report to your motor insurance company.
 They'll advise you step-by-step on what to do next, regardless of severity.

 Remember, being civil pays off more than venting the adrenaline.
 Don't attempt a hit-and-run, fight, or discuss liabilities straight away.

-We get it.
-Car accidents suck, but following these steps helps the whole thing suck less.
+We get it, car accidents are terrible, but following these steps can and will help better the situation.
 Stay safe and drive smart!